zynksoftware/Zynk-Workflow/_docs/Xero-Connector/Connecting-to-Xero.md

 ### Xero Private App Creation process

-1. Click on generate to generate a new pair of publick and private key files, setting the password for these files when prompted.
+1. Click on generate to generate a new pair of public and private key files, setting the password for these files when prompted.

 2. Login in to your developer account at https://developer.xero.com/myapps/